hxlnt/Resources/README.md

 - [Azure demo: Getting started with Azure DocumentDB on node.js](https://www.youtube.com/watch?v=UAE7h9PCZjA): Storing, retrieving, and querying contents of a DocumentDB collection in a simple node.js app.
 - [How to use Blob storage from node.js](https://azure.microsoft.com/en-us/documentation/articles/storage-nodejs-how-to-use-blob-storage/): Upload, retrieve, and delete blobs in a node.js application.
 - [npm Documentation](https://docs.npmjs.com/getting-started/): Official documentation and getting-started guide for npm.
+- [oled-js](http://meow.noopkat.com/oled-js/): A library for interacting with an OLED via Javascript.
 - [Project Oxford for Node](https://github.com/felixrieseberg/project-oxford): Use Face API, Emotion API, and Computer Vision API in a node project.

 ------